 There’s no playbook for entrepreneurs.
-In fact, that’s kind of the whole point of entrepreneurship: You’re staking out on your own and forging a new path.
+In fact, that’s kind of the whole point: You’re staking out on your own and forging a new path.

 Here are eight must-read books for entrepreneurs, as chosen by the York IE team: